jangrudo/ai-apocalypse/README.md

 (**Disclaimer:** I apologize for not citing sources.
 I probably should, but I’m not always able to trace the origins.
 The only novel idea here is what has been outlined in the “spoiler”, everything else has already been said earlier by someone else.
-Many concepts are also described in an undecently simplified manner.
+Many concepts are also described in an indecently simplified manner.
 Still, I do believe all the claims made here to be true.
 This article might not be a proper scientific paper, but it’s not a fairy tale either.)